jamesclarence/Course-Project/README.md

 The data set used in this project is from the Human Activity Recognition Using Smartphones Dataset.
 The data set is here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The web site for the project is here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

-From the raw data set readme file, an explanation of the raw data files to be put into R:

-"- 'README.txt'

-- 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name.

-- 'train/X_train.txt': Training set.

-- 'train/y_train.txt': Training labels.

-- 'test/X_test.txt': Test set.

-- 'test/y_test.txt': Test labels."

 The raw data is split into two folders, train and test.
 There is also an activity_labels.txt, features_info.txt, and features.txt files that apply to the train and test folders.
 Within each train and test file, there are

 Tidying Up The Data

 The column names in the xtest/xtrain text files within the train and test folders correspond to the row names from the features file.

 Step 1.
 Load packages into R: plyr and data.table